Access Nigeria and Access Sierra Leone

-We are supporting national and international partners to build more accountable institutions in Nigeria and Sierra Leone by enhancing institutional transparency and preventing impunity for those who engage in corruption and transnational organized crime.
+We support national and international partners in building more accountable institutions in Nigeria and Sierra Leone by improving government and judicial transparency and preventing impunity for those who engage in corruption and transnational organized crime.

-- Work with champions of change within government to root out corruption;
+- Liaise with champions of change within government;

-- Ensure that the judiciary follows through on corruption cases;
+- Ensure that the judiciary follow through on corruption case verdicts;

-Why is Partners supporting national organizations to tackle corruption?
+How is Partners supporting efforts to tackle corruption?

-Partners believes that creating a less favorable environment for organized crime and corruption requires addressing gaps in the justice system through supporting local organizations and the media as well as highlighting injustices and cases of impunity that represent the costs of corruption.
-The program is funded by the Department of State’s Bureau of International Narcotics and Law and Enforcement Affairs (INL) and is a deliverable of the West Africa Cooperative Security Initiative (WACSI).
+The program is funded by the Department of State’s Bureau of International Narcotics and Law and Enforcement Affairs (INL) and is a West Africa Cooperative Security Initiative (WACSI) deliverable.

 Partners believes that addressing justice system gaps will create a less favorable environment for organized crime and corruption.
 Established criminal networks mobilize their significant resources to exploit weak governance structures and to create favorable environments for their trade.